When my grandmother was alive, I learned to be careful with my words, especially when paying any compliments.

 3. Remove the dough from the mixer and divide into two equal portions.
 Plop one portion onto a parchment paper- or Silpat- lined baking sheet.
 Form into a longish rectangle about an inch high.
 Repeat with remaining log.
 If you have the time, chill logs for an hour.
 (At this point, too, the logs can be wrapped in plastic wrap and chilled for as long as 3 days (maybe longer…never tried it).)

 4. Preheat oven to 350˚F. Bake for 30-35 minutes, until the logs are evenly golden brown.
 Remove from oven and place on cooling rack.
 Let cool for 5 to 10 minutes.
 Carefully transfer logs to a cutting board.
-Cut the log crosswise on a slight bias with a sharp knife or a bench scraper.
+Cut the log crosswise on a slight bias (or not) with a sharp knife or a bench scraper.
 Lay the cut slices on their sides on the baking sheet.
-Return pan to the oven for another 5 minutes.
-Remove pan from oven. flip biscotti over, and return to the oven for another five minutes.
+Return pan to the oven for another 10 minutes.
 Remove from the oven and let the biscotti cool on baking sheet for 5 minutes before transferring to a cooking rack.
 Cool completely.

 4 cups (14 oz.) rolled oats